twinysam/INSIDE-ARG/readme.md

 ---

 ### PS4 cover hidden mystery

+*Disclaimer: This section is still in its early stages and not fully documented.*

 On twitter, iam8bit (makers of the CE) [tweeted](https://twitter.com/iam8bit/status/1203007268930764800) explicitly stating that there is something hidden in the reversible cover of their PS4 edition of INSIDE.